nv-morpheus/Morpheus/examples/llm/agents/README.md

 Depending on the problem at hand, various tools can be provided to LLM agents, such as internet searches, VDB retrievers, calculators, Wikipedia, etc. In this example, we'll use the internet search tool and an llm-math tool, allowing the LLM agent to perform Google searches and solve math equations.

 ### LLM Library
-The pipeline utilizes the Langchain library to run LLM agents, enabling their execution directly within a Morpheus pipeline.
+The pipeline utilizes the Langchain, Haystack library to run LLM agents, enabling their execution directly within a Morpheus pipeline.
 This approach reduces the overhead of migrating existing systems to Morpheus and eliminates the need to replicate work done by popular LLM libraries like llama-index and Haystack.

 ## Pipeline Implementation
 - **InMemorySourceStage**: Manages LLM queries in a DataFrame.